Low bandwidth version

 of these deaths are preventable

 Small and sick newborns are at the greatest risk of death and disability.
-Of the 2.4 million newborns that die per year[2], approximately 80% of these are low-birth-weight and two-thirds are premature[1].
+Of the 2.3 million newborns that die each year[4], approximately 80% are low-birth-weight and two-thirds are premature[5].

 The world has pledged to end the tragedy of preventable newborn deaths.